xayahrainie4793/Extended-Sierpinski-Riesel-conjectures/README.md

 Extended Riesel problem base b: (b>=2)
 Finding and proving the smallest k>=1 such that (k*b^n-1)/gcd(k-1,b-1) is not prime for all integers n>=1.

+With this effort, we aim to prove many of the Riesel and Sierpinski conjectures for bases <= 1030 that are not currently being worked on by other projects or efforts.

+Project definition:
+For every base (b) for the forms (k*b^n+1)/gcd(k+1,b-1) and (k*b^n-1)/gcd(k-1,b-1), there exists a unique value of k for each form that has been conjectured to be the lowest 'Sierpinski value' (+1 form) or 'Riesel value' (-1 form) that is composite for all values of n >= 1.

+Goal:
+Prove the conjectures by finding at least one (probable) prime (if only PRP, prove its primality) for all lower values of k.
+Many of the conjectures have already been proven but much more work is needed to prove additional bases.
+Proving them all is not possible but we aim to prove many of them.

+There are many conjectures where only ONE k needs a (probable) prime (and many more that need only two).
+If you find it, you could be the one to prove a conjecture!
+This is a big deal to us here.

+Algebraic factors have been found for many k's, which prove them composite for all n, allowing them to be removed from searches.

 Notes:

 All n must be >= 1.